 Our two organizations are pleased to work alongside the B4CIA members to create this practical guide for banks to better understand the emissions attributable to their agriculture portfolios, and the opportunities they present for climate transitions.

-For more information about the Banking for Impact on Climate in Agriculture (B4ICA), please contact Amy Senter, Director, Food & Finance, or Zoe Yang, Manager, Banking for Impact on Climate in Agriculture.
+For more information about the Banking for Impact on Climate in Agriculture (B4ICA), please contact Gretel Gambarelli, Senior Manager, Food & Forest Finance, or Pietro Grilli, Senior Associate, Food & Forest Finance.